-In most U.S. water systems, drinking, waste, and stormwater, are managed separately and each have their own costs to safely provide clean water for society.
-However, this traditional approach does not recognize the vital importance of fresh water as a finite resource with economic value in every form.
-As communities continue to see an increase in the cost of managing water, water managers will require new collaborative and integrative approaches that can help streamline costs and improve the delivery of water services into the future.
+In most U.S. water systems, drinking, waste, and stormwater, are managed separately and each has its own costs to safely provide clean water for society.
+However, this traditional approach does not recognize the vital importance of freshwater as a finite resource with economic value in every form.
+The “One Water” approach seeks to address this problem as communities continue to see an increase in the cost of managing water.
+Water managers will require new collaborative and integrative approaches that can help streamline costs and improve the delivery of water services into the future.

 “One Water” is the newest water management approach being promoted through leading nonprofits and foundations.
 It seeks to address this need to manage water differently than we have in the past.
 One Water, or you may also have heard it referred to as integrated water resources management (IWRM), is an “…integrated planning and implementation approach to managing finite water resources for long-term resilience and reliability meeting both community and ecosystem needs” (The Water Research Foundation).
 This approach also recognizes that all water has value and should never be treated as a waste product (US Water Alliance).